Vapnet

-Vapnet (the weapon or the coat of arms) is a Swedish indie pop band from Östersund, signed by record label Hybris.
-Lead singer is Martin Abrahamsson, who is also active in the indie pop band Sibiria.
+Vapnet (the weapon or the coat of arms) was a Swedish indie pop band from Östersund, signed by record label Hybris.
+Lead singer was Martin Hanberg and songwriter was Martin Abrahamsson (now active in Nord & Syd), who were also active in the indie pop band Sibiria.
 Their single "Kalla mig" was a big sleeper hit in Sweden in spring/summer 2005.
 Their album Jag vet hur man väntar was released April 19, 2006, featuring among other tracks a remix on "Kalla mig" by Swedish soul artist Kaah.
 Their song "Håll Ihop," from the EP Något Dåligt Nytt Har Hänt, featured Jens Lekman.